Elleyey/project/PROCESS.md

 # day 18 (26-6)

 fixed the titles today, worked on the story page and html style & did code review for Jochem.

+# day 19 (27-6)

+worked on cleaning the code today, made pages, cleaned the github.
+Changed some styling.
+Not happy with the colors so far, but if need to be color blind, maybe these are the best.